 It's also possible to banish the navigation bar entirely, though in doing so you'll lose the handy horizontal swipe gesture to quickly switch between apps.

-Battery life was one of my major criticisms of the OnePlus 7 Pro, with the 90Hz panel taking a heavy toll on that phone's 4,000mAh cell in my initial testing this May.
+Battery life was one of my major criticisms of the OnePlus 7 Pro, with the 90Hz panel taking a heavy toll on that phone's 4,000mAh cell in my initial testing in May 2019.
 With a small battery capacity bump up to 4,085mAh and software enhancements, plus an updated SoC, the 7T Pro enjoys a small boost in longevity compared to its predecessor.

 I've been getting a comfortable full day of usage out of my 7T Pro, with noticeably less battery usage in weaker signal areas, and screen-on time hovering somewhere around 4.5 hours.
 Once again, that's slightly anemic for a phone with such a large cell, but perhaps not surprising considering the size of the display and the power demands of the 90Hz panel.

 (As before, it's possible to switch back down to 60Hz for a less smooth experience, but with the benefit of improved battery life.)